5 environmental benefits of breastfeeding: Support breastfeeding for a healthier planet

 1. Breastfeeding helps save energy

 The production, packaging, and distribution of breast milk substitutes requires an overwhelming amount of energy.
 According to the Journal of Perinatal Education, 60% of the world’s population uses breast milk substitutes.
 This equates to millions of containers of formula being shipped around the world each day, expelling tons of fossil fuels in the process.
 Breastfeeding, on the other hand, is a completely sustainable source of nourishment.
-It’s hyper-local, and it requires a comparatively negligible amount of energy (just enough for a breast pump and bottles).
+It’s hyper-local, and it requires a comparatively negligible amount of energy (just enough to support the use of a breast pump, breast milk storage containers, and bottles or other feeding devices).

 2. Breastfeeding helps decrease packaging waste